 “CEL is important to me because it provides an opportunity to build relationships with people from different backgrounds, while addressing real world issues.
 A student who has at least one meaningful CEL experience is left with the ability to navigate future experiences at Cornell and beyond.”

-“My favorite part of my job at OEI is individualized coaching sessions that support students in finding their purpose.
+“My favorite part of my job is individualized coaching sessions that support students in finding their purpose.
 Hearing how students are squaring their passion for making a difference and what their communities are calling them to do inspires me.”

 Mike Bishop is director of student leadership, cultivating a vibrant network of leadership educators at Cornell to in turn support students in integrating their community-engaged learning and leadership experiences.
 For the past twenty years, Mike has helped young leaders connect their community engagement to academic scholarship, career exploration and personal development.
 Passionate about experiential education, Mike has created leadership programming in varied settings that emphasizes service to the public good, democratic teaching, reflective dialogue and mentoring.
 He views his work as strengthening democracy by providing emerging leaders with the tools to build healthy communities.